Hepatitis B Facts and Figures

 Hepatitis B is a global public health threat and the world’s most common serious liver infection.
 It is up to 100 times more infectious than the HIV/AIDS virus.
-It is also the primary cause of liver cancer (also known as hepatocellular carcinoma or HCC), which is the 2nd leading cause of cancer deaths in the world.
-One million people die each year from hepatitis B and related diseases.
+It also is the primary cause of liver cancer (also known as hepatocellular carcinoma or HCC), which is the second-leading cause of cancer deaths in the world.

 Hepatitis B Around the World

-- 2 billion people have been infected with the hepatitis B virus (1 out of 3 people)
+- Two billion people have been infected with the hepatitis B virus (one out of three people).

-- 10-30 million people will become newly infected each year
+- Approximately 1.5 million people become newly infected each year.

-- 1 million people die each year from hepatitis B and related complications such as liver cancer
+- An estimated 820,000 people die each year from hepatitis B and related complications such as liver cancer.¹

-- Approximately 2 people die each minute from hepatitis B
+- Approximately two people die each minute from hepatitis B.

 Hepatitis B In the United States